Bambi (The Young Ones): Cast

 As with all episodes of The Young Ones, the main four characters were student housemates Mike (Christopher Ryan); Vyvyan (Adrian Edmondson); Rick (Rik Mayall); and Neil (Nigel Planer).
 The title character was portrayed by Griff Rhys Jones in a parody of real-life University Challenge presenter Bamber Gascoigne, while Jones' comedy partner Mel Smith has a cameo as a security guard.
 The opposing University Challenge team, from (the fictional) Footlights College, Oxbridge, comprises Lord Monty (Hugh Laurie); Lord Snot (Stephen Fry: who had himself appeared on University Challenge while a Cambridge student); Miss Money-Sterling (Emma Thompson); and Kendal Mintcake (Ben Elton).
 Alexei Sayle appears briefly as a train driver to deliver his trademark monologue (in this case to a lone Mexican bandido).
 Robbie Coltrane portrays Dr Carlisle, who has been observing the episode under a microscope.
 Tony Robinson portrays Dr Not-The-Nine-O'Clock-News, who brings in the elephant.
 The episode's musical guests, the heavy metal group Motörhead, perform their 1980 single "Ace of Spades".
 This was the first appearance with newly joined guitarists Würzel and Phil Campbell, and the last with drummer Phil "Philthy Animal" Taylor in his original stint.

-Criticism
+Reception

+Writing for The Times in 1984, Peter Lee said the broadcast of this episode ought to cause "great rejoicing".

 Writing for The Guardian in 2013, Alexei Sayle claimed that "Bambi" had a detrimental effect on the UK alternative comedy scene of the 1980s, as the guest stars were prominent members of the established Cambridge Footlights, in direct contrast to Sayle's Marxist leanings.
 Sayle refused to appear with the guests or the regular cast, delivering a taped monologue instead.